kevinsnijder/TS3-Toolkit-Documentation/README.md

 ### Step 3:
 Give clients the correct permission.

-- Select the group you'd like to give access to the app on the right.
+- Select the group you'd like to give access to the app on the left.
 - Search for 'serverquery'
 - Check the *b_client_create_modify_serverquery_login* checkbox.